m-mcdonagh/cse320hw1artcollector/README.md

 Then imagine we are trying to print all the records in the database assuming that initial budget was 150.
 We should see the following result:
 ```
-3 Painting "Girl on the ball" Picasso 125
+3 Painting Girl on the ball Picasso 125
-4 Music Despacito "Luis Fonsi" 25
+4 Music Despacito Luis Fonsi 25
 25
 150
 ```